Manage your loan

 Once we have received your request, we will contact you within 5 working days with the outcome of your request.
 Usually we will email you but we may also contact you by other means.

 Icon expand What information will I need to hand for my loan repayment break application?

 You will need your 8 digit Personal Loan account number and 6 digit Personal Loan sort code to hand.
 You can find these in the mobile app on your main account summary screen where the list of accounts held with us is displayed.
 Alternatively, it is also on your loan statements we issue to you each year.

 Icon expand What happens after the end of my 3 month loan payment break and when will I need to make up the loan repayments I’ve missed?

 If you are able to make your deferred repayments (known as arrears) in full at that time, no extra interest will be charged.

-- If you are unable to make your defferred payments in full, and you were not in arrears at the time you applied for a repayment break, we may agree with you to extend your loan in order to maintain your existing monthly repayment amount.
+If you are unable to make your deferred payments in full, and you were not in arrears at the time you applied for a repayment break, we may agree with you to extend your loan in order to maintain your existing monthly repayment amount.
 We will charge additional interest if the loan term is extended, so you will pay more interest overall.